 Are Chinese Knives Any Good?

-Yes, although it also all depends on how you define “good,” but for the average joe who is not that particular, a lot of these brands will be great for you as long as you do not try to hold the companies to the expectations they have set (implying that they are Japanese or made by a Japanese company/blacksmith).
-That is the only reason I am writing about it is that many of these brands are out to trick you, and if I had a female friend who you introduced to one of your man whore friends, you would give her the heads up too (well, maybe not if you are Chinese).
+Yes, although it also all depends on how you define “good.”
+If you are the average joe who is not that particular, a lot of these brands will be great for you as long as you do not try to hold the companies to the expectations they have set (implying that they are Japanese or made by a Japanese company/blacksmith).
+That is the only reason I am writing about it is that many of these brands are out to trick you, and you should be that dude.
+That dude, if you had a female friend who you introduced to one of your man whore friends, you would give her the heads up (well, maybe not if you are Chinese).

 The Potential Downsides of Buying Any Chinese Knife Brand